 - 1. Provide or arrange for interim services within forty-eight (48) hours of the service request, including a referral for prenatal care. - 2.
 Refer the individual to DHCS through its capacity management program. - 3.
 When Contractor reaches or exceeds ninety percent (90%) of its treatment capacity, the provider must report this information to the Drug and Alcohol treatment Access Report (DATAR) on a monthly basis. - 4.
-Contractor shall also notify the County and DHCS seven (7) days upon reaching or exceeding 90 percent of its treatment capacity by emailing the designated County staff and DHCS at DHCSPerinatal@dhcs.ca.gov. read "Capacity Management."
+Contractor shall also notify the County and DHCS seven (7) days upon reaching or exceeding 90 percent of its treatment capacity by emailing the designated County staff and DHCS at DHCSPerinatal@dhcs.ca.gov.
+The subject line in the email must read "Capacity Management."